adamsuskin/adamsuskin/README.md

 ### Hello 👋

 My name is Adam but I also go by last name Suskin.
-I'm currently remote, working on a culture-building platform called [Crouton](https://usecrouton.com).
+I'm currently based in Charlotte, NC working on [Upshift](https://upshift.dev).

 ### Links